 - Who will be completing the work?

-You may require different teams, such as an SEO agency with a content marketing team in-house.
+You may require different teams, such as an SEO company with a content marketing team in-house.
 Take the time to review the company and ask yourself: “Would I be happy for people to find this work on my company’s site?”

 - How long do you keep clients for on average?